Face Lift Surgery

 AM I A CANDIDATE FOR FACE LIFT SURGERY?

 Each facelift procedure is highly individualized.
-During your consultation with Dr. Killingsworth, he will examine your skin’s elasticity, underlying muscle tone, and bone structure to determine if your goals and expectations are realistic.
-After evaluating your medical history and current health, you will be encouraged to ask questions and voice any concerns you may have before Dr. Killingsworth recommends a personal treatment plan to meet your specific needs.
+During your consultation, our facelift surgeons will examine your skin’s elasticity, underlying muscle tone, and bone structure to determine if your goals and expectations are realistic.
+After evaluating your medical history and current health, you will be encouraged to ask questions and voice any concerns you may have before Dr. Killingsworth and his plastic surgery team recommend a personal treatment plan to meet your specific needs.
 Since a facelift is not designed to improve skin texture, in some cases, the possibility of adding other facial procedures performed in conjunction with your face lift will be discussed.
 Defined facial features, visible contours, and natural angles that are proportional all create structural balance in your face.
-With the many different types of facelift techniques available, Dr. Killingsworth will work with you so that you are comfortable with the treatment plan he has chosen for you.*
+With the many different types of facelift techniques available, our facial plastic surgeons will work with you so that you are comfortable with the treatment plan we have chosen for you.*

 WHAT ARE MY FACELIFT SURGERY OPTIONS?*

-As a leading Atlanta plastic surgeon, Dr. Killingsworth is experienced in the most advanced techniques for face lift surgery, including:
+As a leading Atlanta plastic surgeon, Dr. Killingsworth and his team are experienced in the most advanced techniques for face lift surgery, including:

 - Deep Plane Facelift: The deep plane facelift is a modified version of traditional facelift surgery.
-During this method, Dr. Killingsworth targets the deeper planes of the face to lift and reposition the muscle.
-He will also separate certain muscle layers from deeper facial structures to better address drooping skin.
+During this method, the deeper planes of the face are targeted to lift and reposition the muscle.
+Your facelift surgeon will also separate certain muscle layers from deeper facial structures to better address drooping skin.
 The deep plane facelift can achieve substantial results, but this technique also has a higher risk of injury to facial nerves.

 - Subperiosteal Facelift: The subperiosteal facelift is performed at the very deepest layers of your facial structure.
 Named after the area directly above the facial bones, subperiosteal facelift surgery is more extensive than a traditional facelift or deep plane facelift.

 - Mid Facelift: A mid face lift can target the cheeks to reduce the prominence of nasolabial folds.
-During a mid facelift, Dr. Killingsworth can treat sagging skin to accentuate cheek contours.
+During a mid facelift, your facial plastic surgeon can treat sagging skin to accentuate cheek contours.
 The mid facelift is often a good alternative for patients looking to address the earliest signs of aging around the cheeks, nose, and upper lip.

 - Mini Facelift: The mini facelift is a less invasive procedure that utilizes smaller incisions and can result in less healing time than traditional facelift surgery.
 Younger patients who have good skin elasticity may be ideal candidates for mini facelift surgery.